- Home

 Working in the rain.
 Young Craig and Derryn Watson of Masterton, don’t seem to mind.
 Sent in by Mrs. Janice Bradshaw.

-A small section of the work now being carried out bY the Napier City Council, at the Botanical Gardens.
+A small section of the work now being carried out by the Napier City Council, at the Botanical Gardens.

 READERS’ PHOTOS